XuHaozhe0204/XuHaozhe0204.github.io/_portfolio/portfolio-2.md

 ---
-title: "Predicting the Perceived Trustworthiness of Healthcare Short-Form Videos: A Deep Neural Point Process–enhanced Multimodal Learning Approach"
-excerpt: "Haozhe Xu, Yidong Chai, Yang Liu; Received Best Paper Award at SWAIB 2025; presented at CSWIM 2025.
-Manuscript in progress."
+title: "Evaluating the Reasoning Capabilities of Large Language Models in Chinese-language Contexts"
 collection: portfolio
 ---